 Another key group of workers in schools who face precarity are our SNAs.
 This group of workers is deeply under-recognised and underappreciated.
 In the past few days I spoke to an SNA who said to me she felt as though SNAs were an afterthought when planning was done for primary and secondary schools.
 There is all the documentation for procedures to follow in our schools but, with all due respect, teachers and staff following good procedures do not necessarily change the reality of our schools.
 It is near impossible, and in some cases dangerous, for SNAs and teachers to remain 2 m away from students, so I ask the Minister to give that consideration.

-This week with my Labour Party colleagues, Senator Bacik and Deputy Ó Ríordáin, I attended a meeting with Involve Autism, which is active in Dublin 6 and Dublin 6W and surrounds.
-We spoke about the appalling shortage of ASD classes in the area.
+This week with my Labour Party colleagues, Senator Bacik and Deputy Ó Ríordáin, I attended a meeting with Involve Autism, which is active in Dublin 6, Dublin 6W and their surrounds.
+We spoke about the appalling shortage of autism spectrum disorder, ASD, classes in the area.
 Out of 30 primary schools in the area, just one had an ASD class.
 We also discussed the group's concerns about the section 37A process.
 That issue is not limited to this area; the shortage of ASD classes and the reluctance and reticence of schools to step up and take on ASD classes is massively problematic.
 It is a national issue that is causing incredible stress for families across Ireland.
 The legislation gives the Minister the power to open ASD classes directly.
 Is she willing to step in and ensure ASD provision for students across the country?

 I hope the Minister will take some of these concerns into account.
 They are quite specific, I know.
 A wide range of issues have been discussed today, but these are concerns that are causing massive distress for students, our school secretaries and our SNAs and their classes.
 We have enormous class sizes.